stats-tgeorge/G_GH_Workshop_2024/README.md

 ### Workshop Round 1
 30 min

--   Introduction into Git commands and terminology
+-   Introduction into Git/GitHub commands and terminology
 -   Create GitHub accounts and general overview
 -   Practice forking a repo, creating a new file, and pull-request
 -   Merge of pull request